-Digestion of Petroleum Products and Lubricants in Less than 90 Minutes
+Digestion of Petroleum Products and Lubricants for Element Analysis with ICP-OES and ICP-MS in Less than 90 Minutes

 Conventional methods for the sample preparation of petroleum products and lubricants like dilution or ashing suffer from severe drawbacks.
 Microwave-assisted acid digestion according to ASTM D7876 is a beneficial approach to achieve reliable results in a short time frame.